What is tuberous sclerosis?

 - white patches of skin on the body

 - skin rash of red pin-points across the nose and cheeks that progress to small lumps

 - sleeping difficulties.

-Skin rashes symptoms
+Skin symptoms of tuberous sclerosis

 The skin rashes of tuberous sclerosis can take a range of forms, including:

-- Facial angiofibroma – the affected person typically develops a rash across their nose and cheeks.
+- facial angiofibroma – the affected person typically develops a rash across their nose and cheeks.
 At first, the rash appears like collections of red pin-points, then each mark develops into a small lump.
-When the child reaches their teenage years, little papules may also form around their finger and toenails.
+When the child reaches their teenage years, papules may also form around their finger and toenails.

-Brain functioning is affected
+Brain functioning is affected by tuberous sclerosis

-Other organs affected
+Other organs affected by tuberous sclerosis

 Diagnosis of tuberous sclerosis